check-spelling-sandbox/materialize/doc/developer/design/20230802_explain_running_dataflows.md

 }
 ```

-Note that we need need to be careful with the `filter_pushdown` handling.
+Note that we need to be careful with the `filter_pushdown` handling.
 There are some options:

 1. Don't respect the `filter_pushdown` value.
 Treat it as `true` for catalog items that were created with MFP pushdown enabled, and as `false` otherwise.
 2. Don't respect the `filter_pushdown` value.
 Treat it as `false` for all catalog items.